tjueterb/impedancetube/README.md

 # impedancetube
-A routine to calculate plane wave transmission loss in the rectangular and circular tubes following [ASTM E2611](https://dx.doi.org/10.1520/E2611-19)
+A routine to calculate plane wave transmission loss in rectangular and circular tubes following [ASTM E2611](https://dx.doi.org/10.1520/E2611-19)

 Dependencies: [acoular](http://acoular.org/), [numpy](http://numpy.org), [traits](https://docs.enthought.com/traits/traits_user_manual/intro.html). [matplotlib](https://matplotlib.org) is recommended but not required.

-Using conda, you can install the needed packages into your environment with these commands:
+Using conda and pip, you can install the required packages into your environment with these commands:

 ```
 conda install -c acoular acoular
-conda install numpy matplotlib traits
+conda install matplotlib
+pip install impedancetube
 ```

-I recommend doing the measurements as described here and modifying the demo.py script for evaluation.
-The demo.py assumes that you are measuring with 6 microphones simultaneously and that you are using the first microphone (nearest to the sound source) as the reference.
+I recommend doing the measurements as described here and modifying the example script for evaluation.
+The scripts assume that you are measuring with 6 microphones simultaneously and that you are using the first microphone (nearest to the sound source) as the reference.
 At the end of this instruction you can find more detailed instructions if your measurements are done with custom configurations.

-## How to measure
+## How to measure (E2611 one load method)
 ![Measurement Setup](https://github.com/tjueterb/pyTransmission/blob/main/Resources/Measurement_setup.png?raw=true)

 ### Switched Microphone Measurements